StackExchange/blackbox/README.md

   - NEWMASTER: the machine this role account exists on.
   - SECUREHOST: The machine you use to create the keys.

-NOTE: This should be more automated.
+NOTE: This should be more automated/scripted.
 Patches welcome.

 On SECUREHOST, create the puppet master's keys: